-Transfers are made to or from investment property only when there is a change in use.
-For a transfer from investment property to owner-occupied property, the deemed cost for subsequent accounting is the fair value at the date of change in use.
-If owner-occupied property becomes an investment property, the Group accounts for such property in accordance with the policy stated under property, plant and equipment up to the date of change in
+Transfers are made to or from investment property only and the estimated cost necessary to make sale.
+Upon when there is a change in use.
+For a transfer from investment completion, unsold properties, if any are transferred to property to owner-occupied property, the deemed cost trading properties. for subsequent accounting is the fair value at the date of change in use.
+If owner-occupied property becomes an Trading properties under developments are non-current investment property, the Group accounts for such property assets, unless otherwise specified.